Jimmy Lai magazine sale stokes concern over HK media landscape

 Over its past 27 years, Next Magazine has scored numerous scoops, but it has also been repeatedly sued for libel and defamation.

-Reporting by Venus Wu.
 Additional reporting by James Pomfret and Greg Torode; Editing by Michael Perry